-The Garden continues to be developed.
-It is designed to be at its best from June through to September, though we hope that it will be of some interest all the year round.
+The Garden continues to be maintained and developed by a team of enthusiastic volunteers and with the kind permission of Forestry England.
+It is designed to be at its best from June through to late September, though we hope that it will be of interest all the year round.

 Chambers Farm Wood LN8 5JR (Grid ref: TF 147740) is located off the B1202 Bardney to Wragby road - follow the brown signs.

 'Weed a bit, plant a bit, relax a bit - what a way to spend a day - a workout & relaxation therapy all for free!'